jean-francoisgiraud/CV/README.md

 Business development (sales, solicitation, account management, customer support).
 Eco-design (DFE design for the environment) and workplace hazardous materials information system controls (whmis).
 Mentoring, training and development of the workforce.

-If so, please consider this proposal.
-I am available on a permanent (full time) or contractual (part time) basis (8289468 Canada Inc.).

 #
 www.linkedin.com/in/jfgiraudengineer
 sites.google.com/site/8289468canadainc/